ioquatix/samovar/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+### Future Work

+One area that I'd like to work on is line-wrapping.
+Right now, line wrapping is done by the terminal which is a bit ugly in some cases.
+There is a [half-implemented elegant solution](lib/flopp/output/line_wrapper.rb).

 ## License